 - The video/slides do not cite date(s) that reveal(s) when initial taping occurred.

 - The quality of the video is consistent with COP current video-captioning quality.
-(Note: When it is anticipated that content has the potential to be “re-usable,” it is recommended that instructors tape these presentations in a studio setting so they are of high quality.)
+(Note: When it is anticipated that content has the potential to be “re-usable,” it is recommended that instructors record these presentations in a studio setting so they are of high quality.)

 - The content is wholly owned, copyrighted or licensed by the UF College of Pharmacy and its Faculty (If content is from an external source, documentation has already been provided to the Ed Tech team noting that COP has permission to provide it to students digitally.)